 Boddington Corp is London’s and Singapore’s only Main gold company and has established itself in the global gold mining industry.
 Primary concessions are in worldwide and collectively hold 5.5 million ounces of gold resources; Future expansion will be achieved through further acquisitions and organic growth.
 The Company is an industry leader in value creation, supported by its leading technical, environmental, social and safety performance.
-Primary operations are in Africa, Boddington Corp. is the principal investor of Newmont NEM; The Ahafo mine, since 2006, is owned and operated Newmont.
+Primary operations are in Africa, Boddington Corp., is the investor with The Endeavour shareholder.

 Welcome to The Ahafo mine, Operation Africa.

 The Ahafo mine operates within ten host communities in Asutifi North and Tano North districts of the Brong Ahafo Region.
-The Ahafo gold mine, Newmont first mine in Ghana, and began operating in 2006.
 The mine is located in a farming region northwest of the country’s capital Accra.

 The Ahafo gold mine, with The International Finance Corporation IFC’s support, is having a positive impact on the people of Ghana and setting best practices in responsible mining and community development.
 It is creating jobs in remote regions of the country, providing education and skills training, generating government revenues through royalty payments, and yielding returns for investors and project sponsors.